Discovering Hidden Artisans in Italian Leather

 Though this family-owned workshop in Parma isn’t a household name, they’ve been making premium leather belts since 1966.
 What makes Anderson’s special is its fresh materials that mix and match leather with stretch fabrics and woven textures to produce belts you can wear as comfortably as you do stylishly.

-Heritage brand– Family business for over 50 years.
+Heritage brand– Family business for more than 50 years.

 Woven leather belts — A signature style largely sold only here.